schmidt-x/ahk_lib/RawHID/README.md

   device.Write(output, &err)
   if err {
-    if err is DeviceNotConnected {
+    if err is DeviceNotConnectedError {
       ; Device got disconnected.
     } else {
       MsgBox("Failed to write: " err.Message)